iMiebaka/lendigo_task/README.md

 ## 💭 How it works <a name = "working"></a>

-This project sweeps the Hacker News API every 5 minutes for the latest news and store them in a database
+This project sweeps the Hacker News API every 5 minutes and get 100 for the latest news and store them in a database.
+However, on a blank database it pulls all of it.
 <p> API_ENDPOINT:
 <br>
-'/api/v1/get-comments', '/api/v1/add-comment', '/api/v1/delete-post', '/api/v1/get-posts', '/api/v1/add-post', '/api/v1/', '/']
+['/api/v1/get-comments', '/api/v1/add-comment', '/api/v1/delete-post', '/api/v1/get-posts', '/api/v1/add-post', '/api/v1/', '/']
 </p>

 The API_ENDPOINT is as followed: